cronvel/text-machine/doc/config.md

 	* matchMicroState: the parent's micro-states should match, or it will be considered as a parse error
 	* errorAction: like an *action*, but will be used instead if any error occurs (mismatching state or micro-state) It's mostly the same than branch's *return* property, except that *return.errorAction* trigger immediately if it should.
-* embedded: `string` or `null`, if set, embed another TextMachine instance (and reset it) into this one.
-The embedded execute before the host.
+* embedded: `null` or `string` or `Array` of `string`, if set, embed another TextMachine instance (and reset it) into this one.
-  The embedded is stopped when `embedded: null` is encountered in the host machine.
+  When set to an array of string, it is a dynamic value (see below).
+  Once set, when an event is received, the embedded textMachine executes before the host.
+  It is the responsibility of the host machine to parse silently (no action) during the time the embedded machine is running, or it would overwrite style.
+  The host machine can stop the embedded machine anytime by setting `embedded` to `null`.
 * propagate: `boolean` if set, the event-character is issued again after the state have changed, i.e. the matching character is not eaten is re-used by the new state.
 * delay: `boolean` if set, the action of the state before branching will be used this time, instead of those of the new state.